Republicanism in Norway

 Republicanism in Norway is a movement to replace the constitutional monarchy with a republican form of government.
 The country has always been ruled by a monarch and has never been a republic.
+Presently, the country has the King as the head of state and the prime minister as the head of government.

 Since 1905 and the dissolution of the union with Sweden several republican movements and thoughts have arisen.
-Currently, the Norwegian Republican Association (Norge som republikk) is the only non-partisan organisation campaigning to abolish the monarchy and make Norway a republic.
+Currently, the Norwegian Republican Association is the only non-partisan organisation campaigning to abolish the monarchy and make Norway a republic.